 By CALVIN WOODWARD

-— Barack Obama was unequivocal during the campaign: As president, he would recognize the nearly century-old massacre of Armenians in Turkey as genocide.
+WASHINGTON (AP) — Barack Obama was unequivocal during the campaign: As president, he would recognize the nearly century-old massacre of Armenians in Turkey as genocide.

 In breaking that promise Friday, the president did the same diplomatic tiptoeing he criticized the Bush administration for doing.